 - Maitake, reishi, and shiitake mushrooms are considered to have adaptogenic qualities.

-- Licorice root is also considered an adaptogen, but it can have an aldosterone-like effect and cause high blood pressure in some due to sodium retention.
+- Licorice root is also considered an adaptogen, but it can have an aldosterone-like effect and lower potassium which in turn can cause high blood pressure.
+So important to take lots of potassium with it.

 Is there good research supporting the effect of adaptogens that patients have experienced?